Trevor Jackson (diver): Shipwreck discoveries

 Between 1998 and 2004 Jackson was directly responsible for the initial discovery of at least 19 shipwrecks in the Coral Sea.
-These ships included the Dutch dredger Kaptajn Nielsen, the USNS Dolphin, the SS Dover, and the SV Missie.
+These ships included the Danish dredger Kaptajn Nielsen, the USNS Dolphin, the SS Dover, and the SV Missie.
 The latter contained a vast collection of 19th century glassware and is now a declared historic shipwreck.
 Most of these wrecks lay in depths well beyond the normal limits for recreational scuba diving.
 In 2005 he won the OZTek Technical Diver of the Year award for his services to wreck exploration.
 Jackson's research into the exact position and depths of shipwrecks is currently being utilized by the Australian Hydrographic Office for new editions of admiralty charts for Queensland.
 The Australian Hydrographic Office also removed the protected zone from around the 'old' Centaur position.

 In January 2009 Jackson was involved in the Australian National Maritime Museum's discovery and initial survey dives of the 19th century historical Australian shipwreck, HMCS Mermaid [1829], and the Queensland Museum's discovery of the SV Waverley [1889] near Thirsty Sound, Qld, in March later that year.